zacharyr0th/website/public/articles/web-3.md

 This drained a substantial volume from Uniswap, and they responded by issuing an airdrop of UNI tokens to anyone who had participated on the platform earlier.
 UNI token holders govern the platform, and UNI’s market capitalization has since risen to nearly $13 billion at the time of writing.
 SUSHIi’s market cap is just over $2 billion.

-Generating Value
+## Generating Value
-Uniswap and Sushi are great examples of how an open-source system promotes competition and innovation.
-Decentralized networks that run on cryptocurrencies have more utilitarian use cases than centralized networks without cryptocurrencies.
-Liquidity pools are an easy way to explain this.

-Liquidity Pools
+### Liquidity Pools

 To learn more about Liquidity Pools in detail, read this.
 For the sake of this article, you need to understand that liquidity pools enable anyone to provide liquidity for somebody else to trade off pseudonymously.
 In traditional finance, these liquidity providers are market makers.

 These pools generate trading fees transmitted to the liquidity providers and, in many cases, to a community-governed treasury.
 The liquidity providers are earning a yield that doesn’t exist for retail participants in traditional finance.
 Its creation is a byproduct of using non-custodial wallets and the AMMs built within liquidity pools.

 Below is a screenshot of Token Terminal’s home page, which displays the profitability metrics such as Price/Sales and Price/Earnings ratios of each DeFi protocol and underlying blockchain.

-This value has been generated through the innovations that make up Web 3.

-Moatless
+## Moatless

 Industries have been defined by centralized intermediaries building and investors obsessing over economic moats, which are facets of a business that separate it from others.

 Moats exist in Web 3 in theory but don’t serve the same purpose as in Web 1 and 2.
 Sure, innovation is incentivized and rewarded, but the competition is unbridled due to the open-source nature of development.
 When more eyes are looking at something, more mistakes are noticed.

 You’ll continue to hear stories of white-cap hackers that expose vulnerabilities in open-source protocols in return for a reward or just for the good of the community.
 This inadvertently generates massive amounts of value by securing the network.

-White Cap Hackers
+### White Cap Hackers

 A hacker managed to steal over $600 million from the Polygon Layer 2 scaling solution, and it was all returned.
 The Polygon team then attempted to recruit said hacker, and he declined by responding with messages written into smart contracts such as the one below.

 Another hacker exposed an $850 million dollar vulnerability and was awarded a $2 million dollar bug bounty.

 This generation of value through white cap hacking and bug bounties was not an intended consequence of Web 3, but it is a happy accident.
 Unfortunately, black cap hacking is still an issue, as over 70 DeFi exploits have resulted in losses of over $1.5 billion.

-Final Thoughts
+## Final Thoughts

 While most of the world still operates under the umbrella that Web 2 is holding out, every day, more people are switching their desired use of the internet to function in ways that only Web 3 enables.
 Heroes are either adapting to this new paradigm or fighting it off.
 The Artist generation recognizes this along with the inherent issues of Web 2 and the immense value propositions of Web 3.

 It’s not just a complex web of financial and security-related innovation but an even more complex web of communities fusing to form a global perspective.
 This perspective is naturally more decentralized and permissionless than the centralized vision of Web 2, and it aligns more with the original, idealistic vision of the world wide web that the early developers had at the beginning of Web 1.